kumargopal/Neo/Concepts for Efficient Self modifying Ai Agents.md

 ---

 ## 1 · Neuro

 A **neuro** is the atomic skill unit.

-* **Capabilities**: memory, deterministic logic, fuzzy/ML reasoning, conditional & iterative control‐flow, parallelism, concurrency, and flexible I/O.
+* **Capabilities**: memory, deterministic logic, fuzzy/ML reasoning, conditional & iterative control‑flow, parallelism, concurrency, and flexible I/O.
 * **Interfaces**: accepts structured inputs, returns structured outputs; supports global/shared memories when required.
 * **Implementation**: typically a light Python module or a distilled transformer model.
 Category‑theoretic abstractions ensure each neuro composes cleanly with others.
 * **Taxonomy**: neuros can be wrapped in higher‑level *classes* for organization, versioning, and discoverability.

 ---

 ## 2 · Neuro‑Net

 The **Neuro‑Net** is a generic graph whose nodes are neuros and whose edges are data‑ or control‑dependencies.